Decarboxylation: Converting THCa to THC through Heat

 The decarboxylation process occurs when heat is applied to the plant material.
 This heat causes a chemical reaction wherein a carboxyl group, consisting of one carbon atom and two oxygen atoms, is removed by releasing carbon dioxide.
 This transformation activates the previously inactive psychoactive compounds, making them available to bind with CB1 receptors in our bodies.

 The process of decarboxylation requires careful attention to temperature and time.
-For example, THCAa requires a specific temperature range of approximately 220-240°F (105-115°C) to fully decarboxylate, which may take around 30-45 minutes.
+For example, THCa requires a specific temperature range of approximately 220-240°F (105-115°C) to fully decarboxylate, which may take around 30-45 minutes.
 On the other hand, CBDA requires a slightly higher temperature range of around 260-290°F (125-145°C) for a similar period of time.

 It is important to note that while heat is necessary for decarboxylation, excessive heat can degrade other valuable cannabinoid and terpene compounds.
 To retain these therapeutic compounds, it’s recommended to use the lowest effective temperature and the shortest decarboxylation time possible.